- Economic Development

 Purpose of Project The goal of this project is to create a new rentable multipurpose event space with indoor and outdoor components to help facilitate events and conventions that will create a positive economic impact on the local economy and business growth.

-There are 3 main phases of the project that will be a part of the new event complex with a 4th phase that will be led by Howard Payne University.
+There are 3 main elements of the project that will be a part of the new event complex.

 Outdoor Improvements/Site Work